China | Greater Bay Area Sightings project

 Day Four | Shenzhen | Typhoon Ragasa

 With the typhoon warming at it's maximum - an 8 - we hunkered down at the hotel to wait it out.
-There was no restaurant at the hotel and yesterday we had eaten cold MacDonald's take-out when we arrived, so we had been supplied with instant noodle soups.
+There was no restaurant at the hotel and yesterday we had eaten cold MacDonald's take-out when we arrived.
+To get us through the typhoon because all restaurants were closed we were supplied with instant noodle soups.
 However, the breakfast staff felt bad for us and prepared us a delicious steamed vegetable lunch.
-We were located on the periphery of the typhoon and though it did rain and there were some gusts of winds, it was a relatively mild storm - nothing compared to the typhoons I experienced - not only in Hong Kong harbor, but also where I lived in Bagiou, the Philippines.
+We were located on the periphery of the typhoon and though it did rain and there were some gusts of winds, it was a relatively mild storm compared to the typhoons I experienced - not only in Hong Kong harbor, but also where I lived in Bagiou, the Philippines.

 Day Five | Shenzhen